European Industry: Socio-economic value of epoxy resins

 Many sectors would be affected if regulation authorities decided to ban, phase out or limit constituent substances of epoxies such as bisphenol A (BPA).
 Epoxy resins would be replaced by more expensive and lower performing alternatives which have not yet been tested as extensively as BPA for potential health and environmental hazards, while the European Food Safety Agency (EFSA) and the US Food Safety Agency (FDA) have declared BPA safe for use in all current food contact applications.

-Production and sales data of epoxies originate from a survey by ERC members on their 2017 activities.
+Production and sales data of epoxies originate from a survey by Epoxy Europe members on their 2017 activities.
 Other data originate from recent publicly available information and express average annual values.